DrewDahlman/rip-it-with-wordpress/README.md

 # rip-it-with-wordpress
-A cool place to start with wordpress & Gulp.
+A cool place to start with Wordpress & Gulp.

 ## Getting Started
 - Run `npm install`